Valeria BulloProduction Executive

 IS THERE ANYTHING THAT WOULD MAKE YOUR JOB/ GETTING WORK EASIER?

 More flexibility for working parents and people with caring responsibilities.
 There was a point during the pandemic, when I was caring for a sick elderly parent as well as for my daughter and it was a really challenging time.
 The industry has never felt like a place where I could openly discuss any of these issues and I had to find ways of juggling everything as best I could without asking for any support or even speaking about it.
 This had a huge impact on my mental health.
 Thankfully I have found a way to channel my desire for change into a job that wants to make the industry a better place!
 My hope is that more people in similar situations will start feeling more supported.

-THE TIME'S UP MOVEMENT IS NOW IN ITS SECOND YEAR.
+THE TIME'S UP MOVEMENT IS NOW IN ITS FOURTH YEAR.
 HAVE YOU NOTICED ANY CHANGES SINCE IT STARTED?

 It certainly feels like the industry is shifting and changing thanks to the formidable work of movements like Times Up.
 However, with devastating news like the disappearance of Sarah Everard, we are reminded of how women continue to live in fear in contemporary society, that is women who are asked to change their behaviour rather than men’s violence being the thing that is challenged.
 The disfunction that inspired the Times Up movement is society wide and so there is a long way to go – but the conversation has started!

 WHAT ARE THE ESSENTIALS THAT YOU TAKE TO WORK WITH YOU?